 Cloudy water that clears quickly from the bottom up is caused by tiny air bubbles in the water similar to gas bubbles in soda.
-After a while, the bubbles rise to the top and disappear.
+The bubbles rise to the top and disappear.
 This cloudiness occurs more often in the winter when drinking water is cold.
 Air does not affect the safety of water.